mmbalt/TCVD_PRAC1/README.md

 The code is divided in three files:
 * main.py : main file which calls the functions to scrap the webpages and generate the dataset.
 * ScrapIPC.py : file which contains the functions to get the USA IPC data from [datosmacro](https://datosmacro.expansion.com/) site.
-* ScrapIMDB.py : file which contains the functions to get the Sci-Fi movies data from [IMDB](https://www.imdb.com/) site.
+* ScrapIMDB.py : file which contains the functions to get the Sci-Fi movie data from [IMDB](https://www.imdb.com/) site.

 ## Usage: